DEI (Archive)

 Committee

-The committee is comprised of 8-10 members of the NYS craft beer community of various backgrounds and capacities.
-They meet regularly to set goals, share resources, and discuss how to help the NYSBA uphold its mission of inclusion.
+Founded in 2025, the Social Impact Committee is comprised of 8-10 members of the NYS craft beer community of various backgrounds and capacities.
+They meet regularly to set goals, share resources, and discuss how to help the NYSBA uphold its Social Impact mission.
 If you’d like more information about how you can get involved, please email Dawn Schulz at dawn@prisoncitybrewing.com

 Inclusivity & Diversity Manual Published by the NYSBA